Rock Crawling Adventures

 The Journey

 The upgrades are organized into seven epochs—each a distinct build session with its own theme, parts list, and milestone.
-The progression is intentional: we start with the foundation (chassis, suspension, bearings), add capability (electronics, wheels), then tune for performance (gears, weights, brushless).
+The progression is intentional: we start with the foundation (chassis, suspension, bearings), add capability (electronics, wheels), then tune for performance (gears, weights).

 Primary Use: Indoor/backyard crawling with rock park visits